cmstokoe/ansible-filter-eyaml/README.md

     XRZxbzA8BgkqhkiG9w0BBwEwHQYJYIZIAWUDBAEqBBC4VCBEfwwPn33Rbd0t
 ```

 The in-line encrypted variable can be referenced and automaticly de-crypted within your ansible plays/roles using the following Jinja2 instantiation {{ secret_variable | eyaml }}.

-Obvioulsy it depends on a working installation of heira-eyaml being avaialble.
+Obvioulsy it depends on a working installation of hiera-eyaml being avaialble.

 To produce encrypted variables for inclusion in your inventory you can use the eyaml command line tool: